RedHatInsights/insights-ansible-check/README.rst

 ------

 To send Insights Check Mode data to the Insights service, two things must be true.
-First, ``insights-ansible-check`` must log into Insights from the control system.
+First, ``insights-policy-check`` must log into Insights from the control system.
 Second, it must be able to get the Insights System ID off each target system.

-For ``insights-ansible-check`` to be able to log into Insights from the control system, you must put a Red Hat username/password in ``~/.insights.conf``::
+For ``insights-policy-check`` to be able to log into Insights from the control system, you must put a Red Hat username/password in ``~/.insights.conf``::
   [insights-client]
   username=<USERNAME>